Helicopter company in Kobe Bryant crash sues 2 air traffic controllers

 LEBRON JAMES, LAKERS LED TRAIL BLAZERS 24-8 ON KOBE BRYANT DAY DURING WIN: 'OK, HE'S HERE IN THE BUILDING'

-The controllers, who weren't named, worked at Southern California TRACON, which is said to provide air traffic control services to airports in the region, the paper reported.
+The controllers, who weren't named, worked at Southern California TRACON, a San Diego-based facility that is part of the air-traffic control operations of the Federal Aviation Administration, the paper reported.

-Island Express is already facing a series of lawsuits from the family of Bryant and other victims of the crash.
+Island Express is already facing a series of lawsuits from the families of Bryant and other crash victims.
 The company claims in the new lawsuit that one of the air traffic controllers declined Zobayan's request for radar assistance prior to the deadly crash -- which it characterized as a mistake.

 The complaint also alleges that both the first air traffic controller and his replacement failed to properly communicate the circumstances during a shift change before the crash.